fracai/masterbizor/README.txt

 You can turn this off if you don't want them.
 Notice that the right and bottom edges of the poster are overprinted - the registration marks will help you find where the exact edges should be.

+--scale-method=, --log-scale=
+This provides control over how dots are sized to create the impression of darker colors.
+By default, dots are not scaled.
+Options currently include:
+"e" and "log".
+When supplying "log", you should also supply a scaling factor which results in dots scaled according to: size = log(size)/log_scale + 1 Higher values have a greater impact to lighter colors.
+"e" scales dots according to: size = exp(size)/exp(1)

+--invert-dot-size, --no-invert-dot-size
+Normally, dots are sized in relation with their intensity; light is small, dark is large.
+Inverting this calculation produces large, light colored dots and small dark colors.

+--invert, --no-invert
+This inverts the color of the dot.

+--wireframe, --no-wireframe
+If enabled, this draws a circle without filling it in for each dot.

+--color=
+The default coloring is "natural" which uses the colors from the original image to color each dots.  --color allows the use of the following, named colors: white, black, red, orange, yellow, green, blue, indigo, violet

+--rgb-color=
+Similar to --color, this option allows specifying a color to override the original image colors with a comma separated RGB value.

+--shade
+The default behavior is to shade dots according to their color in the original image.
+If a color has been specified by --color or --rgb-color, the dots will be shaded according to their intensity, but use the specified color as a base.

+--solid
+Rather than shading the dots according to their original color, this colors the dots as a solid color as in the original image or as specified with --color or --rgb-color.

+--background-color=, --background-rgb-color=
+As in the case of the --color override, these allow specifying a named or RGB color to use for the background instead of the default of white.